Patis0nek/Dzien-Sportu/README.md

 I would like to acknowledge the support and collaboration of the school administration and event organizers in the creation of this website.
 Their input and feedback played a significant role in shaping the final product.

 ## Contact
-If you have any questions, suggestions, or feedback, please feel free to reach out to me at kuna.patryk@gmail.com or visit my portfolio site at patrykkuna.com.
+If you have any questions or feedback, please feel free to reach out to me at kuna.patryk@gmail.com or visit my portfolio site at [patrykkuna.com](https://patrykkuna.com)